xehu/tpm-horse-race-modeling/README.md

 # tpm-horse-race-modeling

-The aim of this repository is to organize the data cleaning and model building code for the subproject of #team-process-map that focuses on studying the relative influence of different facets of teamwork.
-Our key research question is to understand how different aspects of teamwork (the team composition, team size, task features, communication features, etc.) influence a team's eventual performance --- how might we quantify what really "matters" in teams, and build theories towards understanding how the different ingredients of a team work together?
+This repository organizes the data cleaning and model building code for the "Team factor horse race" project: a research project studying the relative influence of different facets of teamwork.
+Our key aim is to understand how different aspects of teamwork (the team composition, team size, task features, communication features, etc.) influence a team's eventual performance --- how might we quantify what really "matters" in teams, and build theories towards understanding how the different ingredients of a team work together?

-The blueprint for this repository is as follows:
+The structure of this repository is as follows:

 ```
 ├── tpm-data/ (A submodule where data associated with the Team Process Mapping project live.)